fernando-mc/python3-workshop/part3.md

 4. In the VS Code Terminal type `exit()` into the Python interpreter and press enter.
 Then, make sure you navigate to the folder containing your `prince.py` file.
 5. Once you think you're in that folder use either `ls` or `dir` (depending on your operating system) to see the files in that folder and confirm that one of them is `prince.py`.
 6. Then, type out:

-  `python3 prince.py`
+    - `python3 prince.py` (On Mac/Linux) or
+    - `py prince.py` (On Windows)

-to run this script.
+and press enter to run this script.
 Study what happens.
 Then go ahead and edit this file so it displays another Prince song (Look them up on [Wikipedia](https://en.wikipedia.org/wiki/Category:Prince_(musician)_songs) if you need to!).
 Save it and run it again.

 **Celebration of Learning!
 (AKA, a quiz)**